ctechfilmuniversity/lecture_ss25_academic_methodologies/docs/04_submissions/thill/am_04_thill.md

 * Summarize key findings.
 * Suggest directions for further research, including larger-scale evaluations, expanded fallacy taxonomies, and model fine-tuning for enhanced reasoning capabilities.

+---
+Feedback Lena:
+* Rather not use the generic title of "Methodology" but some project specific term, e.g. "Fallacy Classification Improvement Pipeline".
+* In papers (differently to theses) you focus on your "contributions" in the introduction, not explicitly on the research question.
+We will talk about this one more time in class at a later point.
+* The structure and bullet points read well but I am a bit worried that it is too much content for a short paper.
+It could work but maybe already come up with a fallback plan of which part you could reduce, only describe very briefly, etc.